Skip to main content

 Optional: API Key

-Add an API key for remote search (semantic memory) and delta (anchor comparison):
+Add an API key for recall (semantic memory search) and delta (anchor comparison):

-Anchor metadata still syncs through Git - the API key is only for search and delta features.
+Anchor metadata still syncs through Git - the API key is only for recall and delta features.

 Disable a Repo